-Based in Northeast Florida, Beantown Partners and [M4th]odology Institutes will customize our training to match your individual or school objectives.
-We provide an interactive experience for student and teacher growth, as well help create benchmarks and guidelines to allow for continued success.
+Based in Northeast Florida, Mathodology Institutes will customize our training to match your individual or school objectives.
+We provide an interactive experience for student and teacher growth, as well as help, create benchmarks and guidelines to allow for continued success.
 With more than two decades of teaching experience from K to 12, our formula mixes passion, relationship building and hands-on experience to produce the end result of deeper content knowledge.

 [Sarah] + Schaefer

 Since 1995, Sarah Schaefer, M.Ed., has been teaching K-12 Mathematics in public and private school settings.
 She understands your biggest concerns when it comes to teaching and learning mathematics.
 Schedules are limited.
 Classes are short.
 Change is constant.
 Teachers are being pulled in many directions while looking for ways to connect with students to enhance their understanding of mathematical content.
 As an early adopter of the Singapore methodology, Sarah’s iterative approach optimizes performance and maximizes knowledge retention.
 Sarah is passionate about mathematics, teaching, and creating relationships that result in deeper content knowledge.
 Her extensive experience in implementing the Singapore curriculum has involved not only students and teachers, but leading institutes who have adopted her collaborative process.
 At The Bolles School, Sarah created the curriculum from the ground up by simplifying and focusing on delivery and developing content knowledge.
 She believes in empowering teachers, students, and parents to be creative in their thinking and understanding of mathematics, resulting in a more valuable and meaningful learning environment.

 Principal , Pathlight School, Singapore and Anglo Singapore International School, Thailand